 the Marchant feares, ere rich at home he lands.

-Shakespeare was not the only contemporary English writer who struck Dowse as interesting, since on another flyleaf he copied out an extract from William Warner's (famously sententious) poem Albions England:
+Another example can help illuminate Dowse's habits of transcription.
+Shakespeare was not the only contemporary English writer whose work struck Dowse as interesting, since on another flyleaf he copied out an extract from William Warner's famously sententious poem Albions England:

 Prayse not the beuty of thy wife though she of forme be sped